Industrial Radiography Safety Program

 Fig 4 – Infrared Scanning of the electrical equipment

-Since the Infrared Scanning of electrical equipment, the Ground Penetrating Radar and UltraSound methods do not pose a hazard to the persons, no EHS permit is required to perform these scanning processes.
+Since the Infrared Scanning of electrical equipment, the Ground Penetrating Radar and Ultrasound methods do not pose a hazard to the persons, no EHS permit is required to perform these scanning processes.